 Course Subject Description Course CS101 Orientation and Professional Ethics This course teaches professional guidelines, parking, student kit, what is expected in the next 10 months, and ethics in the beauty industry.
 Course CS102 Florida Laws and Regulations This course teaches the Florida state laws and regulations in the field of cosmetology.
 Course CS103 Sanitation and Disinfection (HIV and Aids) This course teaches the proper ways to sanitize implements .
-It also reviews the types of bacteria, covers the Milady chapter on sanitation and disinfection, and teaches the causes of HIV and AIDS.
-Course SC104 Facials (including Skin Care and Hair Removal) Teaches facial manipulations, including chemical procedure treatments and cosmetics, skin types, and makeup application.
-Course CS105 Hair Shaping Teaches the proper way to hold shears, razors, and combs while performing a haircut; how to perform a haircut; guidelines for achieving the desired style; and men's haircutting.
-Course CS106 Scalp Treatment and Hair Care Rinses This course teaches scalp manipulation, hair treatments, and product use and safety.
-Course CS107 Shampoos and Rinses This course teaches techniques in shampooing and rinsing the hair, and product use and safety .
-Course CS108 Hair Arranging (Styling) Teaches the techniques and basics of pincurls, fingerwaves, thermal hairstyles, and shampoo sets.
-Course CS109 Hair Coloring Teaches techniques in hair coloring, the chemistry of hair color, and the classification of hair color.
+It also reviews the types of bacteria, covers the Milady chapter of sanitation and disinfection, and teaches the causes of HIV and AIDS.
+Course SC104 Facials (including Skin Care and Hair Removal) Teaches facial manipulations, including chemical procedure treatments and cosmetics, skin types, and makeup application Course CS105 Hair Shaping Teaches the proper way to hold shears, razors, and combs while performing a haircut; how to perform a haircut; guidelines for achieving the desired style; and men's haircutting.
+Course CS106 Scalp Treatment and Hair Care Rinses Course CS107 Shampoos and Rinses Course CS108 Hair Arranging (Styling) Teaches the techniques and hasics of nincurls, fingerwayes, thermal hairstyles, and shampon sets Course CS109 Hair Coloring Teaches techniques in hair coloring, the chemistry of hair color, and the classification of hair color.
+Course CS110 Chemical Waving and Relaxing / Straightening Teaches perm wrapping techniques, perm chemistry, the different types of perms, and product use and safety It also teaches how to straighten hair which also teaches about the chemicals involved in the process and the proper technique for applying straightener.

-Course Subject Description Course CS110 Chemical Waving and Relaxing / Straightening Teaches perm wrapping techniques, perm chemistry, the different types of perms, and product use and safety It also teaches how to straighten hair which also teaches about the chemicals involved in the process and the proper technique for applying straightener.
-Course CS111 Manicuring / Pedicuring / Nail Extension Teaches how to manicure, pedicure, and perform a nail extension; proper sanitation of implements; and how to properly set up the station for a service.
+Course Subject Description Course CS111 Manicuring / Pedicuring / Nail Extension Teaches how to manicure, pedicure, and perform a nail extension; proper sanitation of implements; and how to properly set up the station for a service.
 Course CS112 Salon Management Teaches job searching and résumé writing.
 Course CS113 Employment Skills This course teaches a student how to write a resume and interviewing skills.
-Course CS114 Additional Training/ Professional Development This will give you additional classroom training Additional 100 hours for the 1300-hour cosmetology program: CS115: Fundamental Makeup: This course teaches you the foundational tools to become a successful makeup artist, including health and sanitation, product usage, natural makeup, client makeovers, face shapes, teen makeup, male makeup, runway makeup, and bridal makeup.
+Course CS114 Additional Training/ Professional Development This will give you additional classroom training Additional 100 hours f or the 1300-hour cosmetology program: CS115: Fundamental Makeup: This course teaches you the foundational tools to become a successful makeup artist, including health and sanitation, product usage, natural makeup, client makeovers, face shapes, teen makeup, male makeup, runway makeup, and bridal makeup.
 CS116: Intermediate Makeup: This course teaches the next level in makeup application.
 These classes include paramedical camouflage, corrective cover, tattoo covers, creating bruises, covering birthmarks and scars, glamour, editorial looks, makeup for color fashion, and makeup of the decades.
 CS117: Advanced Makeup: This course combines the skills from Fundamental Makeup and Intermediate Makeup .
 Classes include how to create a character, creating injury gore effects, high definition makeup, commercial looks, photo shoot planning, North American Hairstyling Awards preparation photo shoot, and preparation for the comprehensive written and practical exam.